cz295/cz295.github.io/_projects/bouncing.md

 </div>
 <div class="caption">
-Simulated sequences (in red) of the head-on collision of binary tetradecane in air at atmospheric pressure superposed onto the experimental re- sults by <a href="https://pubs.aip.org/aip/jap/article-abstract/103/6/064901/284444/Experimental-and-mechanistic-description-of?redirectedFrom=fulltext">Pan et al. (2008) </a>.
+Simulated sequences (in red) of the head-on collision of binary tetradecane in air at atmospheric pressure superposed onto the experimental results by <a href="https://pubs.aip.org/aip/jap/article-abstract/103/6/064901/284444/Experimental-and-mechanistic-description-of?redirectedFrom=fulltext">Pan et al. (2008) </a>.
 The diameter D = 214.4 µm, the relative impact velocity is V = 0.604 m/s and We = 2.25.
 </div>